Entry Point 40 - Homer Lake

 Click on the photos below to see the full resolution image - Use your browsers back button to close photo and return to this page.

 The usual sign that promises that you have nearly arrived.
-About three-quarters of a mile down the road on the right is the start of the the Brule Lake Trail.
-A mile down the road from here is the Brule Lake entry point (#41) (May 27, 2021).
+About a mile or so down the road on the right is the start of the the Brule Lake Trail.
+Another quarter mile past that is the Brule Lake entry point (#41) (May 27, 2021).

 Same sign from several years before (August 22, 2015).

-View due west across Homer Lake from the boat landing.
+View due west across Homer Lake from the boat landing (June 19, 2022).

 From the boat landing, this is your view to the left into the small bay south of the entry point (May 27, 2021).